LazaUK/AIFoundry-Hub-SDK/README.md

     resource_group = ai_hub_resource_group
 )
 ```
-3. You can create a new Hub resource then by _begin_create()_ function of MLClient's workspaces class with the earlier created Python _Hub_ object:
+3. You can create a new Hub resource by using the _begin_create()_ function of MLClient's _workspaces_ class with the previously created Python _Hub_ object:
 ``` Python
 ai_hub = client.workspaces.begin_create(ai_hub_config).result()
 ```